Zhiyi-Zhao/Computational_biology_WUR/README.md

    Where **m** is the effective length of query and **n** is the effective length of database

 # 7 Protein Domains
+### Domain and Motifs
-- Domains: are distinct structural units of proteins that fold independently and have a hydrophobic core, they're the most basic functional units of proteins that are required for their activity.\
+**Domains** are distinct structural units of proteins that fold independently and have a hydrophobic core, they're the most basic functional units of proteins that are required for their activity.\
-**Motifs** are found as patterns(specific or degenerate), which can define a domain, but also can be characteristic of a subset of a domain and found in DNA
+**Motifs** are found as patterns(specific or degenerate), which can define a domain, but also can be characteristic of a subset of a domain and found in DNA.

-- Three general methods for domain identification:
+### General methods for domain identification
-  - Patterns: highly conserved sequence motifs that are domain-unique
+1. Patterns: highly conserved sequence motifs that are domain-unique
-  - Profiles: domain-specific position specific scoring matrices
+2. Profiles: position specific scoring matrices(PSSM)
-  - Hidden Markov Models(HMMs): probability-based models
+3. Hidden Markov Models(HMMs): probability-based models

 - Profiles, position-specific scoring matrices (PSSMs):\
   Table of position-specific scores and gap penalties based on a multiple sequence aligment.
 Specific matrix for each position in multiple sequence alignment.
 PSSM is a dynamic, domain-specific matrix

 - PSI-BLAST(Position-Specific Iterative BLAST):\
-  While standard BLAST uses a fixed substitution matrix (such as BLOSUM62), PSI-BLAST automatically creates a position-specific scoring matrix (**PSSM**) for your query sequence and continuously updates it over multiple iterations.
+  While standard BLAST uses a fixed substitution matrix (such as BLOSUM62), PSI-BLAST automatically creates a position-specific scoring matrix (**PSSM**) for query sequence and continuously updates it over multiple iterations.
 This allows starting with closely related homologs, it gradually captures more distantly related proteins (those with lower sequence similarity but related functions).

 # 8 Topological signals and sequences
-- How proteins are sorted in the cell
+### How proteins are sorted in the cell
 **Three ways to move around**
-  - Gated transport: cytosol and nucleus using nuclear pore (No topological changes occurred， because the nuclear membrane is two)
+1. Gated transport: cytosol and nucleus using nuclear pore (No topological changes occurred， because the nuclear membrane is two)
-  - Protein translocation: use of a protein translocator to directly transport specific proteins across membrane(topologically change happened)
+2. Protein translocation: use of a protein translocator to directly transport specific proteins across membrane(topologically change happened)
-  - vesicular transport(no topological change)
+3. vesicular transport(no topological change)

 **How is protein location encoded?**
   - Signal sequence
   - Signal patches

 **2 types of translocation processes**
   - Co-translational translocation : signal-recognition particle(SRP) directs the ER signal sequence to a specific receptor in the rough ER membrane
   - Post-translational translocation

-- Illustrate the bioinformatics approaches developed to solve the problem
+### Illustrate the bioinformatics approaches developed to solve the problem
 - PSORT： signal sequence decision tree, follow the decision tree to a cellular compartment
 - Hidden Markov Model: an HMM models statistical regularities in a set of related sequences; tolerant to insertions and deletions.
 A profile is encoded in position-dependent state transitions
 - TMHMM: transmembrane prediction based on HMM models **Summary** For sinal peptides: signalIP/DeepSig; Transmembrane domains:TMHMM/DeepTMHMM; Signal sequences: PSORT/MULocDeep/DeepLoc

+### How to train a machine learning model
+1. inputs ($x_1$,$x_2$……$x_n$) coming to the neiron;
+2. value is multiplied by another variable called weight($w_1$,$w_2$……$w_n$) which determines the connection between the two neurons.
+All weights are added.
+3. Each connection of neurons are the only values that will be modified during the learning process;
+4. a bias value  may be added to the total value calculated
+5. the neuron finally applies a function called "activation function" to turn thr total value calculated before to a number between 0 and 1

 ==What to study for the exam==
 - What are the three main problems in protein topology?